 If a parent came home from a Georgia hospital needing skilled nursing or therapy, the Medicare Home Health (HH) benefit usually pays for that care at home, often with no cost-sharing at all.
 It covers skilled nursing, physical therapy, occupational therapy, speech-language pathology, medical social work, and home health aide services for homebound beneficiaries.
-Created by the Social Security Amendments that established Medicare, expanded by subsequent reconciliation acts, restructured under the Home Health Prospective Payment System (HH PPS) authorized by the Balanced Budget Act, and most recently reshaped by the Patient-Driven Groupings Model (PDGM), Medicare Home Health is the largest in-home skilled care benefit in the country.
+Created by the Social Security Amendments that established Medicare, expanded by subsequent reconciliation acts, restructured under the Home Health Prospective Payment System (HH PPS) authorized by the Balanced Budget Act of 1997, and most recently reshaped by the Patient-Driven Groupings Model (PDGM), Medicare Home Health is the largest in-home skilled care benefit in the country.

 For Georgia families, this benefit is the bridge between hospital discharge and full community recovery, the support that lets stroke survivors regain function at home, the IV antibiotic completion service that keeps pneumonia patients out of nursing facilities, and the wound care safety net that prevents costly hospital readmissions.
-It comes with $0 cost-sharing for most services (only durable medical equipment carries a 20% coinsurance), making it one of the most generous benefits in the entire Medicare program, but the homebound requirement, the skilled need requirement, and the physician face-to-face encounter are quietly strict, and many Georgia families are surprised when coverage is denied because of a missed requirement.
+It comes with $0 cost-sharing for most services (only durable medical equipment carries a 20% coinsurance), making it one of the most generous benefits in the entire Medicare program, but the homebound requirement, the skilled need requirement, and the physician face-to-face encounter are quietly strict, and many Georgia families are surprised when coverage is denied because of a missed requirement.,

 This guide walks Georgia families through the federal framework, the five covered services, the homebound and skilled need standards, the PDGM payment-period structure, the role of the major home health agencies operating in Georgia, and the best practices that maximize the benefit's value.